Ashritha-04/Landing-page/README.md

-# OCTANET_AUGUST
+Landing Page
-This repository contains task 1 which is about a Landing Page
+This repository contains a basic Landing Page made by using HTML and CSS